nfalck/20_20_20_timer/README.md

 ## Acknowledgments
 - Inspired by the 20-20-20 rule for eye care during computer use.
 - Used a video by [Codemy.com](https://www.youtube.com/watch?v=djDcVWbEYoE) to learn how to add sound.
+- Used StackOverflow - [Post 1](https://stackoverflow.com/questions/51014756/changing-color-of-buttons-in-tkinter-works-on-windows-but-not-mac-osx) and [Post 2](https://stackoverflow.com/questions/1854/how-to-identify-which-os-python-is-running-on) to solve the tkinter button issue on MacOS.
 - Used the skills that I learned from the Pomodoro Timer project in "100 Days of Code: The Complete Python Pro Bootcamp for 2023" by Dr. Angela Yu